SecureSECO/SearchSECODatabaseAPI/README.md

 To locally run the tests(including integration tests) you can first use `docker build -f TestingDockerfile -t testing .` in the main folder to build the container.
 After this you can use `docker run --name testContainer testing` to actually run the tests.
 This will also generate the code coverage.
 To copy the code coverage files to a local folder you can use `docker cp testContainer:/build/coverage ./coverage`.
 After this you can open _index.html_ in the coverage folder to see the code coverage.

 ## Dashboard
-To run the dashboard on a server you van first create a file called `prometheus.yml` based on the [example](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).
-This should contain the ip adresses of the servers with port `8000`.
+To run the dashboard on a server you should first create a file called `prometheus.yml` based on the [example](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).
+This should contain the ip addresses of the servers with port `8000`.
 After this you can use the following commands to start the dashboard:
 ```
 docker run -p 9090:9090 -p 80:3000 -v /path/to/file:/etc/prometheus -d --name=prometheus prom/prometheus
 docker run -d --network=container:prometheus --name=grafana grafana/grafana
 ```
-You can then use the ip address to access the dashboard.
+You can then use the ip address of the server you host te dashboard on to access the dashboard.

 # License